minio/highwayhash/README.md

 ### Requirements

-All Go versions >= 1.7 are supported.
-Notice that the amd64 AVX2 implementation is only available with Go 1.8 and newer.
+All Go versions >= 1.11 are supported (needed for required assembly support for the different platforms).

 ### Contributing